On Frequentist Regret of Linear Thompson Sampling: Bayesian analyses are brittle

 \subsection{Example 1: Noise reduction and changing action sets}

-The main ingredient in the above example was aligning $\Arm$ with the error vector $\Error_t$.
-In this subsection we show that a mismatch between the distributions that \LinTS{} uses to compute the posterior distribution and the actual distributions causes marginal bias in $\Error_t$ which in turn results in \LinTS{}'s failure when the action set is chosen appropriately.
-We emphasize that in this case the action sets can be constructed ahead of time and with no knowledge of the algorithm decisions.
-Additionally, we show that this phenomenon can happen by \emph{reducing} the variance of noises (i.e., improving the quality of the data) or the prior distribution.
-Our strategy for proving these results involves the following two steps: \begin{enumerate} \item We first construct small problem instances for which $\TsSample_t$ is \emph{marginally biased}. \item We then show that by combining independent copies of these biased instances, \LinTS{} can get linear Bayes regret. \end{enumerate} \begin{rem} We study \LinTS{} as shown in \cref{alg:proper-ts} with $\Inflation=1$ and $\lambda=1$.
-This means we study \LinTS{} that does not inflate posterior variance and assumes the noise variance and prior variance are both equal to $1$.
-In the example that will be constructed bellow, the true noise variance and prior variance will be $\tau^2$ and $\sigma^2$ respectively.
-Then, the main result of the section will show that, when $\tau\neq\sigma$, \LinTS{} achieves linear regret for an exponentially large number of rounds.
-But note that, $\tau\neq\sigma$ means at least one of $\tau$ or $\sigma$ is not equal to $1$ which means at least one of noise or prior variance does not match the one that \LinTS{} assumes. \end{rem}
+In the previous section, we discussed how aligning the arm selection with the error vector can impact the performance.
+However, when the distributions used to compute the posterior distribution in \LinTS{} do not match the actual distributions, a marginal bias can occur in the error vector $\Error_t$.
+This can have a negative impact on the performance of \LinTS{} when the action set is appropriately chosen.
+Remarkably, this bias can even occur when the data quality is improved by reducing the noise variance.
+Importantly, the action sets can be constructed ahead of time without knowledge of the algorithm decisions.
+In this subsection, we describe our strategy for proving these results.
+First, we construct small problem instances in which $\TsSample_t$ is \emph{marginally biased}.
+We then demonstrate that by combining independent copies of these biased instances, \LinTS{} can incur linear Bayesian regret.

+\begin{rem} We study \LinTS{} as shown in \cref{alg:proper-ts} with $\Inflation=1$ and $\lambda=1$.
+This means we study \LinTS{} that does not inflate posterior variance and assumes the noise variance and prior variance are equal to $1$.
+In the example that will be constructed below, the true noise and prior variance will be $\tau^2$ and $\sigma^2$, respectively.
+Then, the main result of the section will show that when $\tau\neq\sigma$, \LinTS{} achieves linear regret.
+But note that $\tau\neq\sigma$ means at least one of $\tau$ or $\sigma$ is not equal to $1$, which means at least one of noise or prior variance does not match the one that \LinTS{} assumes. \end{rem}

-\paragraph{Bias-introducing action sets.} In this section, we construct an example in which $\TsSample_t$ is marginally biased provided that either the prior distribution or the noise distribution mismatches the one that \LinTS{} uses.
+\paragraph{Bias-introducing action sets.} In this section, we construct an example in which $\TsSample_t$ is marginally biased, provided that either the prior distribution or the noise distribution mismatches the one that \LinTS{} uses.
 Fix $\sigma^2,\tau^2\geq 0$ and let $\Param\sim\Normal{0,\sigma^2\II_2}$ be the vector of unobserved parameters.
 At time $t\in\{1,2,3\}$, we reveal the following action sets to the policy: